 In order to finish the jeans background and to start creating the stitched embroidery effect, we need some stitch brushes that we are going to make from scratch.

 Create a new PSD file, size 27 x 5 px.
 Fill the canvas with color black.
 Go to Edit > Define Brush Preset.
-Set the brush name "stitch" and click OK.
+Set the brush name to "stitch" and click OK.

 You can now close the new PSD file without saving and return to the initial PSD file (the one with the jeans background).